iotaledger/iota-wiki/shimmer/develop/start-building/clients/intro-to-clients/getting-started.md

 ### Secured by Stronghold

-The wallet.rs library uses [Stronghold](stronghold.md) to generate and store encrypted seeds at rest.
+The wallet.rs library uses [Stronghold](../../../what-is-shimmer/libraries/stronghold.md) to generate and store encrypted seeds at rest.
 By design, Stronghold uses [non-contiguous data types](https://wiki.iota.org/stronghold.rs/explanations/non-contiguous-data-types/) and [cryptographic procedures](https://wiki.iota.org/stronghold.rs/explanations/procedures/) to create password protected snapshots which you can easily back up or share between devices.

-### Flexible Account Approaches
+### Flexible Account Models

 The library supports
 both [single-ccount](https://wiki.iota.org/shimmer/wallet.rs/explanations/account_approaches/#single-account-approach)
 and [multi-account](https://wiki.iota.org/shimmer/wallet.rs/explanations/account_approaches/#multi-account-approach)
 models.
-You can use the multi-account approach if you want to create an individual account for each of your users, or the single-account approach if you want to control a single account from which you can generate an address for each of your users.
+You can use the multi-account model if you want to create an individual account for each of your users, or the single-account model if you want to control a single account from which you can generate an address for each of your users.

 ### Available Languages